‘Benadryl challenge’: FDA issues alert over dangerous TikTok trend

 FRESNO, Calif.
-(KSEE/KGPE) — The U.S. Food and Drug Administration is warning about the dangers of taking high doses of Benadryl after reports of teens being hospitalized or dying after participating in a “Benadryl Challenge” on social media application TikTok.
+(Nexstar Media Wire) — The U.S. Food and Drug Administration is warning about the dangers of taking high doses of Benadryl after reports of teens being hospitalized or dying after participating in a “Benadryl Challenge” on social media application TikTok.

 The idea behind the challenge is to encourage people to take excessive amounts of Benadryl to induce hallucinations.